There’s an old bottle of tomato juice in your pantry. It’s there for some time already, and you’re wondering: how long does tomato juice last?

 If your tomato juice sat in the refrigerated section and is labeled “fresh,” in most cases, it’ll last for 3 to 5 days, no matter if you open it or not.
 Make sure to read the label carefully if that’s the case.

 Homemade tomato juice is best for 2 to 3 days.
 If you need more time, consider freezing it.
+Or juice the tomatoes in smaller batches and keep the excess tomatoes (here’s how long tomatoes last in the fridge) in the fridge.

 |Tomato juice sold unrefrigerated, unopened||3 – 6 months past its date|